flashdesignory/todomvc-app-css-alt/README.md

 ## Overview

 This todomvc-app-css-alt repo implements changes to adhere to some a11y audit results that needed to get addressed.
-- Visually, there are only some minor changes introduced, that overall don't impact the look and feel of a todomvc application.
+- Visually, there are only minor changes introduced, that overall don't impact the look and feel of a todomvc application.
 - Structurely, changes have been made to ensure formfields are treated correctly and that the application is accessible to a broader audience.
 - A more detailed explanation of changes can be found in the [changelog](CHANGES.md).